Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 It will show you the total clicks, total impressions, average CTR, and the average keyword position for the selected period (default is three months).

-Below are the queries that your page ranks for and the position it has on the SERP for that keyword or phrase.
+Below are the queries your page ranks for and its position on the SERP for that keyword or phrase.

 How to figure out what parts to update

 With the information we gathered in the previous section, we know which pages are visited the most, combined with how often they are shared on social media, how many pages are linking to them, and how well they are ranking in Google Search.

 Now the next step is to take this information and start optimizing the ones that are doing okay but are still not ranking anywhere on the first page of the Google results.

 Remove content that is no longer relevant.

 Sometimes certain parts of the original post are no longer relevant.
 The internet is a fast-moving place, and what was relevant some time ago might not be anymore.
 Have a good look at the post.
 Are there parts that are no longer relevant?